skeeto/emacs-web-server/README.md

 This used to be `httpd.el` but there are already several of these out there already of varying usefulness.
 The server can serve files, directory listings and custom servlets.
-Client requests are sanitized, but the server is vulnerable to denial of surface attacks, so it should only be used for local development or automation.
+Client requests are sanitized, but the server is vulnerable to denial of service attacks, so it should only be used for local development or automation.
 We make no guarantees regarding security.

 This package is available on [MELPA](https://melpa.org/) and